Sign In to see current Signals.

 Weekly Technical Indicators: [See PCG weekly technical indicators chart]

-The weekly MACD line is below its signal line since September 22, 2017.
-This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is relatively high and getting bigger.
-It indicates that the current medium-term downtrend is strong.
+The weekly MACD line is above its signal line since March 9, 2018.
+This is an indication that the medium-term trend is up.
 Use the following link to access a MACD help.

 Short-term trend: [See PCG short-term trend chart]